 Based on this definition, there are many types of professionals who may be considered “forensic professionals,” such as psychologists, economists, and pathologists.
 Forensic professionals with different specialties can be helpful to legal counsel when their area of expertise is required.

-Although not every profession has a specialty in forensics, there are many expert witnesses in different professions who have been qualified to testify before a jury, thereby making them de facto forensic specialists.
+Although not every profession has a specialty in forensics, there are many forensic psychology expert witness in different professions who have been qualified to testify before a jury, thereby making them de facto forensic specialists.

 The psychology profession, however, has recognized forensics as a subspecialty.
 As a consequence, standards of care and ethical guidelines have been adopted governing forensic psychology.
 For example, the Forensic Psychologist can be called upon to opine about etiology (disease causation), casualty, and or temporal relationships between a plaintiff’s assertions and the objective findings.
 Sometimes, as you might suspect, the Forensic Psychologist’s opinion may not support the plaintiff’s assertions.